ashanviii/calquity-parcelpilot-support-agent/ARCHITECTURE.md

 All time-based reasoning is measured against the dataset snapshot stated in the workbook README (`2026-08-16 11:00 Asia/Kolkata`), not the wall clock.

-### Confidence & Escalation Logic
+### Escalation Logic

-Agent escalates when:
+Escalation is driven by the system prompt, not a computed score.
+The agent is instructed to escalate when:
 - Query requires judgment outside system authority
 - Conflicting information from multiple sources
 - Information is outdated or uncertain